SabaaN/soccer-mobile-app/README.md

-Repo for the soccer stats recording mobile app that is a WIP
+Repo for the soccer stats recording mobile app.
+It is WIP